Each year, small businesses are targets of fraudulent or deceptive sales practices. This page contains information about:

 “My office manager received a call from what she thought was our regular copy machine supplier.
 The caller said that she had some surplus inventory and she would sell it at last year’s prices.
 When we got the supplies, they were not from our regular supplier, were of poor quality and very expensive.”

 The product being pitched is not always copy machine toner.
-It might involve computer supplies, paper for facsimile machines, rest room urinal blocks or light bulbs.
+It might involve computer supplies, paper for copiers and printers, restroom urinal blocks or light bulbs.
 Promoters who pitch inferior paper at inflated prices are so common they have earned the nickname “paper pirates.”

 Wisconsin businesses also receive invoices for office supplies that look quite authentic.
 They are often personalized to include the name of the business or even the purchasing agent.